 The phlebotomy certificate program consists of two classes.
+Students must be 18 years of age to participate in either class.
 HLTSC 156, Phlebotomy Basics, is a six-credit hour course that includes the theory of phlebotomy as well as laboratory skills experience in the classroom.
 HLTSC 157, Phlebotomy II, is a three-credit hour course and includes a 120 hours clinical externship at a CMS approved, accredited laboratory facility and preparation to take the American College for Clinical Pathology (ASCP) national phlebotomy certification exam.